 Command -1 : print("Hello World")

 Command -2 : print("Hello World")

-First command is correct and but second one has syntax error, here is the response from Python.
+The first command is correct and but the second one has a syntax error, here is the response from Python.

 Before go to Development mode see the details of Python IDLE Menus

 - New window : Create a new editing window.
 Shortcut key : Ctrl+N

 - Open : Open an existing file.
 Shortcut key : Ctrl+O

 - Recent Files : List of recently open files.